Sachinsb18/IMDB-Clone/README.md

 2. FavouritePage: You can navigate to this page from homepage nav-bar.
                   You can also know more about the mavie and remove it from the list.

-3. Movie-Detail-Page: you can get to yjis pagge by  clicking more button on searched movie list or on favourite movie page.
+3. Movie-Detail-Page: you can get to movie detail page by  clicking more button on searched movie list or on favourite movie page.
                       Can see more deatil about the movie like plot, year of release, director....etc,

 Hosted link : https://sachinsb18.github.io/IMDb-Clone/